skyeyester/wav2mp3/README.md

 * required a compiler with c++14 support. however, i didn't use `<thread>` and `<atomic>` due to the abovementioned restrictions

-* tested with Google Test and clang-703.0.31
+* tested with Google Test, Visual Studio 2015 with WinSDK8 on Windows, GNU C 6.0 on Linux and clang-703.0.31 on Mac

 * added a CMakeLists.txt for all platform configurations